randombullet321/mikrotik/README.md

 8. Your setup should look like this.
 Then hit Apply.
 This will take some time, but you should be able to log into your router with your new IP address and your new password.

 <img width="880" height="614" alt="Untitled" src="https://github.com/user-attachments/assets/46cee861-6752-4f86-ac63-2e8c7b1094d1" />

+9. Sometime the script does not work completly, which is annoying.